 Right before you wash your hair with your homemade shampoo, beat the egg yolk until it’s frothy, add oil and beat again, then add water slowly while beating.
 Pour the mix through wet hair, working it in with your fingers.
 Allow it to set for a few minutes then rinse it out with warm water.

 For dry or damaged hair, using a deep conditioner once a week can make a huge difference.
 You can use any of the following in combination or alone: olive oil, coconut oil, beaten egg, yogurt, mayonnaise, mashed banana, or mashed avocado.

-While none of these will turn blond hair black or black hair strawberry blond, using them on a regular basis can add highlights and even tone down some graying strands.
+While none of these will turn blond hair black or black hair strawberry blonde, using them on a regular basis can add highlights and even tone down some graying strands.

-• Strong chamomile tea, diluted lemon juice, or tea made with fresh rhubarb will lighten hair.
-For more pronounced results allow rinse to dry in hair—outside in the sunshine if possible.
+To lighten hair: Soak in strong chamomile tea, diluted lemon juice, or tea made with fresh rhubarb.
+For more pronounced results, allow rinse to dry in hair—outside in the sunshine if possible.